Are you running an e-commerce business? Then you must know about SEO and how to use it to your advantage.

 SEO stands for “search engine optimization.”
-It is the process of optimizing a website for Google search with the goal of earning higher web traffic levels and improving the visibility of the site.
+It is the act of enhancing a website's performance on Google search engines, aiming to increase the amount of traffic to the site and enhance its visibility.

 There are two main types of SEO: on-page SEO and off-page SEO.
 On-page SEO refers to all the measures you can take to make your website more visible and attractive to Google.
 This includes things like optimizing your title tags, using relevant keywords, and creating quality content.
 Off-page SEO, on the other hand, refers to all the activities you can do outside of your website to promote it, such as link building and social media engagement.

 Both on-page and off-page SEO are important for ecommerce businesses if they want to rank highly in search engine results pages (SERPs).
 However, because ecommerce sites have unique challenges and opportunities when it comes to optimization, they need to focus on certain strategies in order to be successful

 There are many benefits of investing in SEO for ecommerce businesses.
 Perhaps the most obvious one is that it can help increase web traffic levels by making your site more visible in search engine results pages.
 In addition, it can also lead to higher conversion rates since users who find your site through organic search are usually further along in their buyer’s journey and thus more likely to purchase something from you.